Indefinite Linear Quadratic Mean Field Social Control Problems with Multiplicative Noise: Mean Field LQ Social Control over a Finite Horizon

 \end{theorem}

 \emph{Proof.} See Appendix \ref{app2}. $ {\Box}$

 \begin{remark} The works \cite{HCM12}, \cite{WNZ19} considered the above mean field model with positive (semi-) definite $Q$ and $R$ by the fixed point approach.
 To achieve asymptotic optimality, an additional condition is needed, like well-posedness of a fixed point equation, which is not easy to verify.
 Note that in the case $Q\geq 0$ and $R>0$, by {Proposition} \ref{prop2} and Remark \ref{rem3.2}, assumptions A1)-A3) hold necessarily.
-Hence, we get rid of the fixed point condition thoroughly.
-On other hand, for the social control with multiplicative noise, the tackling process by person-by-person optimality is more complicated.
-In \cite{QHX20}, authors first constructed a new auxiliary system by twice duality and then derived a consistency condition system, which is a mean field FBSDE with embedding representation. \end{remark}
+Hence, we get rid of the fixed point condition thoroughly. \end{remark}